espruino/EspruinoDocs/info/Performance.md

 This means that Sparse Arrays are relatively efficient, but Dense arrays are not.
 For dense arrays you should use [Typed Arrays](Reference#l_Uint8Array_Uint8Array).
 See the next heading.

+If the name (index) of an element is a string that is greater than 4 characters then another variable will have to be allocated to store the remaining characters.
+The number of variables needed for the index is: `Math.ceil((characters-4)/12)`

 **There are a few cases when both key and value can be packed into an array.** These are:

 * An integer index with a boolean value
 * An integer index with an integer value between -32768 and 32767 (on parts with 12 byte storage units, the range of allowable values may be less)
-* A short string index with an integer value between -32768 and 32767
+* A short (4 chars or less) string index with an integer value between -32768 and 32767

 STRINGS OR TYPED ARRAYS ARE THE MOST EFFICIENT WAY TO STORE DATA